 Pre-sale updates are also a frequent driver.
 Real estate agents in the Indianapolis market consistently say that updated kitchens and bathrooms are the two highest-impact updates for resale, especially in price-sensitive segments.

 The estimate visit measures the kitchen, looks at existing cabinet condition, plumbing, gas, and electrical, and discusses the scope of the project.
-A coordinator brings cabinet door samples, countertop swatches (quartz, granite, butcher block), and tile samples for the backsplash.
+We bring cabinet door samples, countertop swatches (quartz, granite, butcher block), and tile samples for the backsplash.

 The biggest variable is cabinets, replacement versus refacing, and stock versus semi-custom versus custom.
 Cabinet costs are the single largest line item in most kitchen remodels, often 35 to 50 percent of the total.
 The second biggest variable is layout.
 Keeping the existing layout is the cheapest path.
 Moving the sink, range, or refrigerator each adds plumbing, electrical, and gas work.